In terms of health safety, are the natural flavors preferable to artificial ones?

 Again, our experience is limited and doesn’t allow us to conclude on the toxicity or the absence of toxicity of certain types of aromatic molecules when inhaled.
 Future studies are required to better define allowable doses and circumstances of use of such aromatic compounds in the e-liquid.

 Some vendors use the term “Organic glycerin”.
 How different is it from the commonly used glycerin and what are the benefits?

 Vegetal glycerine (VG) is a by-product of the esterification of vegetable oils; the oils used are generally coconut, soybean or palm oil, containing a high percentage of fatty acids and releasing large amounts of glycerol.
 Other oils may be extracted from cottonseed, corn, olives…

 The term “organic glycerine” is used when vegetable oils are derived from agricultural crops free of synthetic chemicals and whose crops are in sheltered areas with respect to any external contamination.

-In an e-liquid, glycerin, whether organic or not, must have a purity equivalent to at least a USP/EP Grade (as well as propylene glycol).
+In an e-liquid glycerin, whether organic or not, must have a purity equivalent to at least a USP/EP Grade (the same applies to propylene glycol).
 This quality specifies its high purity and shows that the product meets all applicable specifications of United State (USP) and European (EP) Pharmaceuticals.